MicrosoftDocs/architecture-center/docs/hybrid/hybrid-perf-monitoring-content.md

 The following are considerations for integrating your environment with DevOps processes and solutions.

 - Application Insights.
-Integrate Application Insights into DevOps pipelines to help make performance and usability improvements.
+Integrate Application Insights into Azure Pipelines to help make performance and usability improvements.
 Application Insights can detect performance anomalies automatically.
-It connects to various development tools, such as Azure DevOps services and GitHub.
+It connects to various development tools, such as Azure DevOps Services and GitHub.
 - Application Instrumentation. *Instrument* applications by modifying application code to enable telemetry with Application Insights.
 The following methods are ways to instrument applications:
   - At runtime.
 Instrumenting your web application on the server at runtime is ideal for applications that are deployed already, as it avoids having to update code.
 Suitable scenarios include:
     - Microsoft ASP.NET or ASP.NET Core applications hosted on Azure Web Apps
-    - ASP.NET applications hosted in Microsoft Internet Information Services (IIS) on an Azure VM or Azure VMSS
+    - ASP.NET applications hosted in Microsoft Internet Information Services (IIS) on an Azure Virtual Machine or Azure Virtual Machine Scale Set
     - ASP.NET applications hosted in IIS on an on-premises VM
     - Java-based Azure Functions
     - Node.JS apps on Linux App Services